If you are looking for the best aquarium plants for shrimp then you are at the right place.

 It can also do well without any supplementation of CO2.

-But if you provide it CO2 supplementation then it will benefit from it and it will show its red coloration on its leaves.
+But if you provide it with CO2 supplementation then it will benefit from it and it will show its red coloration on its leaves.

 Ideal water parameters